Ross MacLean will spend the season on loan with Scottish Championship side Greenock Morton.

-Suzanne Reid, head of commercial and marketing at Motherwell FC, said: “We are delighted to make this announcement, which is fantastic news for the club and our supporters.
+Alan Burrows, chief executive at Motherwell FC, said: “We are delighted to make this announcement, which is fantastic news for the club and our supporters.
 It ensures a continuation of a positive and high-value partnership.

 “Motherwell have had a remarkable season on and off the pitch and we are delighted to retain an international brand.”

 Zafer Doruk, project manager of BetPark, added: “We are proud to extend our first-ever partnership in football with Motherwell FC.

 “We have formed a great working relationship which has grown in strength over the last 12 months, and we delighted to now be the main shirt partner of the club.”